keivanipchihagh/Bag-of-Words-Meets-Bags-of-Popcorn/README.md

 # Bag of Words Meets Bags of Popcorn
-Using Google's Word2Vec for IMDB movie reviews as Sentiment Analysis
+Using Google's Word2Vec on IMDB movie reviews for Sentiment Analysis

 ### This tutorial will help get started with Word2Vec for natural language processing.
 It has two goals: